-If you’re a developer applying right now, make sure that you’ve got a portfolio of some work that you’ve done before.
+If you’re a developer applying right now, make sure that you’ve got a portfolio of some work you’ve done before.
 It could be code you’ve submitted to GitHub.
-It could be some art design work that you have worked on.
-Maybe some websites that you’ve worked on, or maybe applications on the App Store.
+It could be some art design work.
+Perhaps some websites you’ve developed or applications on the App Store.

-It’s also really important to have relevant information included in your portfolio.
-If you say that you have a particular skill make sure that there’s a corresponding project where you have actually used that skill.
-You’d be surprised how often someone will say they are proficient at coding in a certain language but then they don’t provide a single example of their work in that discipline.
-If you say you’re good at something, impress me by showing me an example of your great work!
+It’s also essential to have relevant information included in your portfolio.
+If you say that you have a particular skill, make sure that there’s a related project where you have actually used that skill.
+You’d be surprised at how often someone will say they are proficient at coding in a particular language but then don’t provide a single example of their work in that discipline.
+If you say you’re good at something, impress me by showing me a sample of your great work!

-The key to a superlative performance on automated testing is to be very well prepared.
+The key to an excellent performance on automated testing is to be very well prepared.

 Ensure, for example, that if your area of expertise is Python, you have prepared yourself in terms of the coverage of the topics in Python.

 Be sure you’re prepared to cover that language end to end because the questions will try to test your coverage.
-The exam will cover your in-depth knowledge as well. if it’s algorithms and data structures that you work on be sure you know everything from the most basic concepts all the way to graphing algorithms and runtime complexity.
+The exam will cover your in-depth knowledge as well.
+If it’s algorithms and data structures you work on, be sure you know everything from the most basic concepts to graphing algorithms and runtime complexity.

-How Long the Automated Testing Should Take a Skilled Developer
+How Long Turing’s Automated Testing Should Take a Skilled Developer?

 Technical Exams – Where You’ll Sink or Swim

-For whatever programming language you use, it’s critical that you know everything from the basics to some really advanced techniques.
-And since we only pass the top 1% of developers you need to be prepared to talk about the projects that you’ve worked on in a little bit of detail.
+You must know everything from the basics to some really advanced techniques for whatever programming language you use.
+And since we only pass the top 1% of developers, you need to be prepared to talk about the projects you’ve worked on in a bit of detail.

 You also need to be able to answer system design questions.
-System design questions are very important for a screener to understand how you are able to visualize a product from an architectural point of view.
-You should also be able to go deeper, all the way to the code, and even how it is going to be deployed on the final environment where it’s going to run.
-So, you need to be prepared to discuss all those things related to end-to-end software development.
+System design questions are essential for a screener to understand how you are able to visualize a product from an architectural point of view.
+You should also be able to go deeper, all the way to the code, and even up to how you’ll deploy the project.
+So, you need to be prepared to discuss end-to-end software development.

 For example, if you are a Python Django developer, you should be prepared to answer any questions relating to that language in depth.
-It’s also good if you’re capable of answering questions about system design and also planning as well.
+It’s also good if you’re capable of answering questions about system design and planning.

 Final Words of Advice

 To wrap up this post, I want to emphasize a couple of the key points I’ve made above.
 In Silicon Valley, it’s very competitive to find good work.
 If you’re trying to get into this market as a remote engineer, you have to be truly exceptional.
-Turing’s tests are designed to filter out all but the best candidates to be matched with our clients.
+The Turing developer tests are designed to filter out all but the best candidates.

-If you’re really serious about securing one of these most in-demand positions, my advice is as follows:
+If you’re serious about securing one of these most in-demand positions, my advice is as follows: